We Drive From Moree To Lightning Ridge Via Walgett

 Dinner Over The Fire

-After getting all set up we headed in to town we went to get some lunch.
-Only thing we could get was chicko rolls and chips from the diner.
+After getting set up we headed into town to get some lunch.
+The only thing we could get was chicko rolls and chips from the diner.
 It was after two in the afternoon so everywhere else was out of food or closed.
 It’s the way it is in the country so no complaints from us.
-On the way back we collected firewood.
-We cooked dinner over an open fire.
-We cooked some rissoles Amanda had made and they were delicious.
+On the way back we collected some firewood.
+We cooked dinner over an open fire – rissoles Amanda had made and they were delicious.

 Cooking Dinner At Gunyah Station